-- 1. It is Illegal Participation: - To have more than the maximum allowed number of players participating at the snap. - If an injured player, for which the officials stop the clock, is not replaced for one down, unless the halftime or overtime intermission occurs. - Penalty: Illegal Participation, 5 yards
+- 1. It is Illegal Participation: - To have more than the maximum allowed number of players participating at the snap. - If an injured player, for which the officials stop the clock, is not replaced for one down, unless the halftime or overtime intermission occurs. - If an offensive or kicking team player goes out of bounds and returns inbounds during the down to participate, unless that player is blocked out of bounds.
+If a player is blocked out of bounds, he/she must return inbounds immediately. - o Penalty: Illegal Participation, 10 yards